carmine560/trading-assistant/README.md

 input_map = {
     # The left button is used to click widgets.
     'left': '',
-    # Execute the show_hide_watchlists action above.
-The middle button also
+    # Execute the 'show_hide_watchlists' action in the 'Startup Script'
-    # toggles between prices and price changes in the order book.
+    # section.
+The middle button also toggles between prices and price changes
+    # in the order books.
     'middle': 'show_hide_watchlists',
     # The right button is used for context menus.
     'right': '',